 The Concours Series is for those who are passionate about cleaning and car care.
 We hold local and national competitions throughout the year; catering for all levels from Pride of Ownership to Elite levels of Concours.

 All Club Members are warmly welcome to enter this event regardless of whether you are an experienced entrant or whether this is your first time entering.
-For more details regarding Club Concours, you can download the BMW Car Club GB Concours Guide Booklet.
+For more details regarding Club Concours, you can download the BMW Car Club GB Concours Guide 2023.

 To watch a brief introductory video about Concours, please view the Club’s Youtube channel or click here.